sk89q/theater-with-friends/README.md

 ## Requirements

-**BIG REQUIREMENT:** You own a Linux server and know how to configure one.,
+**BIG REQUIREMENT:** You own a Linux server and know how to configure one.

 Technical knowledge required: Pasting commands